Linda Goode Bryant: Just Above Midtown (1974–1986)

-In 1977, JAM moved to 178-80 Franklin Street in Tribeca as a result of an increase in rent costs.
+In 1980, JAM moved to 178–80 Franklin Street in Tribeca as a result of an increase in rent costs.
 Tribeca offered a larger space and was located further downtown compared to the location on West 57th Street.
 While it continued to operate as a commercial gallery and exhibition space, Goode Bryant and her team emphasized live events, such as performances, readings, video screenings, and lectures which included business seminars.
-JAM initiated a seminar and service program called "The Business of Being an Artist".
-This program was meant to provide materials and opportunities for artists.
-In May 1982, Goode Bryant and Janet Henry published the first issue of Blackcurrant, a broadsheet publication that focused on the work of artists affiliated with JAM.
+In May 1982, Goode Bryant and Janet Henry published the first issue of Black Currant, a broadsheet publication that focused on the work of artists affiliated with JAM.

 In 1984, JAM moved to its final location at 503 Broadway and ceased being a commercial gallery, instead functioning as studio space for artists.
-JAM's publication Blackcurrant became B Culture, was edited by Greg Tate and musician and producer Craig Dennis Street, and included features on music, art, literature, and popular culture.
-JAM officially closed in 1986.
+The gallery hosted a "Brunch with JAM" weekly on Sundays.
+It also offered a 30 week course called "The Business of Being an Artist."
+These programs were meant to provide materials and opportunities for artists.
+Along with these meetings, the staff at the gallery started a preschool to accommodate for a lot of them that were single mothers.
+JAM's publication Black Currant became B Culture, was edited by Greg Tate and musician and producer Craig Dennis Street, and included features on music, art, literature, and popular culture.

 JAM offered artists, many of which are now established figures in the field, early opportunities to show their work including David Hammons, Butch Morris, Senga Nengudi, Lorraine O’Grady, Maren Hassinger, Adrian Piper, Fred Wilson, and Howardena Pindell.
+Additionally, many famous individuals were in the gallery's orbit, including regular visitor Stevie Wonder.
+JAM officially closed in 1986.

-The Museum of Modern Art will present "Just Above Midtown: 1974 to the present," the first museum exhibition on the gallery.
-It will be curated by Thomas J. Lax and open in the Fall of 2022.
-It will present archival material historicizing the gallery alongside artwork shown at JAM.
+In 2022, the Museum of Modern Art presented "Just Above Midtown: Changing Spaces," the first museum exhibition on the gallery.
+It was curated by Thomas J. Lax and was open from October 9, 2022 to February 18, 2023.
+It presented archival material historicizing the gallery alongside artwork shown at JAM.
+It was shown in conjunction with the film series JAM Film Screenings, Then and Now, and the JAM Performance Festival.
+It is also credited in connection with Inside/Out, a series of commissions presented by Project EATS that transformed vacant rooftops into farm space.